devhabil/devhabil/README.md

 Backend Developer
 -----------------

-Innovative, Adaptive, and Collaborative.
-These three words define me.
-As a fresh graduate from the Informatics and Business Institute (IBI) Darmajaya, I have a strong interest in backend development and software engineering.
-I am highly enthusiastic about learning more about software engineering, driven by a passion for coding and problem-solving.
-With a solid understanding of backend programming languages such as JavaScript, I have been directly involved in various software projects.
-The thrill of seeing my code work successfully and the program running smoothly motivates me to ensure my code is always reliable and efficient.
-I am dedicated to continuous training and striving to be the best in this field.
+I graduated with a Bachelor's Degree in Informatics Engineering from the Darmajaya Information and Business Institute (IBI) in 2023, and I am passionate about Software Engineering.
+During my academic career, I participated in the Student Mobility program at Nantong Vocational University (NTVU) in China.
+I am enthusiastic about advancing my knowledge in Software Engineering, with a particular interest in backend programming languages.
+Currently, I am a Java Developer Trainee at SYNRGY Academy Batch 7 Powered by BCA, where I am honing my skills in backend development, especially in Java programming.

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [mhabilarifin1414@gmail.com](mailto:mhabilarifin1414@gmail.com)